scordio/jimfs-junit-jupiter/README.md

 junit.jupiter.tempdir.factory.default=io.github.scordio.jimfs.junit.jupiter.JimfsTempDirFactory
 ```

-The factory will be used for all `@TempDir` annotations unless the `factory` attribute of the annotation
+The factory will be used for all `@TempDir` annotations unless the annotation's `factory` attribute specifies a
-specifies a different type.
+different type.

 ### Default Jimfs Configuration

-The `jimfs.junit.jupiter.tempdir.configuration.default` configuration parameter sets the default Jimfs configuration
+The `jimfs.junit.jupiter.tempdir.configuration.default` configuration parameter sets the default Jimfs configuration to
-to use, expecting one of the following (case-insensitive):
+use.
+It expects one of the following values (case-insensitive):
 * `FOR_CURRENT_PLATFORM`: appropriate to the current platform (default)
 * `OS_X`: for a Mac OS X-like file system
 * `UNIX`: for a UNIX-like file system
 * `WINDOWS`: for a Windows-like file system

-For example, the following defines a Windows-like temporary directory regardless of the platform the test
+For example, the following defines a Windows-like temporary directory, regardless of the platform on which the test is
-is running on:
+running:

 ```properties
 jimfs.junit.jupiter.tempdir.configuration.default=windows
 ```

-All Jimfs-based temporary directories will be configured accordingly unless `@JimfsTempDir` is used and
+All Jimfs-based temporary directories will be configured accordingly unless `@JimfsTempDir` is used with
-its `value` attribute is set.
+its `value` attribute set.

 ## Limitations

-Jimfs JUnit Jupiter only supports annotated fields or parameters of type `Path`, as Jimfs is a non-default file
+Jimfs JUnit Jupiter only supports annotated fields or parameters of type `Path`, since Jimfs is a non-default file
 system and `File` instances can only be associated with the default file system.

-Plus, compared to the configuration options that Jimfs provides, Jimfs JUnit Jupiter offers a simplified interface to
+In addition, compared to the configuration options that Jimfs provides, Jimfs JUnit Jupiter offers a simplified
-keep its usage straightforward.
+interface to keep usage straightforward.

 In case something is missing for your use case, please [raise an issue](../../issues/new)!